-Muscle Tension, Persistent Tight Muscles, Aches, Pain Anxiety Symptoms

 Muscle Tension, Persistent Tight Muscles, Aches, Pain Anxiety Symptoms description:

-You feel like your muscles are always tight or strained, sometimes to the point of frequent pain, or even persistent and ongoing pain.
+- You feel like your muscles are always tight or strained, sometimes to the point of frequent pain, or even persistent and ongoing pain.

-Some people might also find the pain so restricting and debilitating that it prevents physical activity, and sometimes to the point of becoming bed ridden.
+- Some people might also find the pain so restricting and debilitating that it prevents physical activity, and sometimes to the point of becoming bed ridden.
 It's also common to experience pain or cramps in any of the body's muscles.

-This symptom can also be experienced as muscle spasms, twitching, 'clamping up,' and persistent pain.
+- This symptom can also be experienced as muscle spasms, twitching, 'clamping up,' and persistent pain.

-Muscle tension, aches, and pains can persistently affect one area only, can shift and affect another area or areas, and can migrate all over and affect many areas over and over again.
+Anxiety muscle tension, aches, and pains can persistently affect one area only, can shift and affect another area or areas, and can migrate all over and affect many areas over and over again.

-Muscle tension, aches, and pains can come and go rarely, occur frequently, or persist indefinitely.
+Anxiety muscle tension, aches, and pains can come and go rarely, occur frequently, or persist indefinitely.
 For example, you may feel muscle tension once and a while and not that often, feel it off and on, or feel it all the time.

-Muscle tension, aches, and pains may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.
+Anxiety muscle tension, aches, and pains may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.

-Muscle tension, aches, and pains can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.
+Anxiety muscle tension, aches, and pains can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.

-Muscle tension, aches, and pains can range in intensity from slight, to moderate, to severe.
+Anxiety muscle tension, aches, and pains can range in intensity from slight, to moderate, to severe.
 It can also come in waves, where it’s strong one moment and eases off the next.

-Muscle tension, aches, and pains can change from day to day, and/or from moment to moment.
+Anxiety muscle tension, aches, and pains can change from day to day, and/or from moment to moment.